scala/scala-xml/README.md

 migrating still-relevant issues is welcome.
 See [this page](https://github.com/scala/scala-xml/issues/62) for details.

-## Security best practices

-The XML spec has some features that are best turned off, to avoid unsavory things like file system access, DoS attacks,...
-Issue [#17](https://github.com/scala/scala-xml/issues/17) tracks the recommended way of configuring the XML parser used by scala-xml to avoid these.
-This is by no means an exhaustive list.
-We'll be happy to incorporate your suggestions -- just comment on the ticket!

 ## Related projects

 - [Advxml](https://github.com/geirolz/advxml) - Functional library combining scala-xml with cats-core